vovkos/jancy/doc/language/rst/type_class.rst

 ..
 .. .............................................................................

+.. _classes:

 Classes
 =======

-Classes are special types of data with ancillary header holding the type information, virtual table pointer, etc.
+Classes in Jancy are special types of data with ancillary header holding the type information, virtual table pointer, etc. Jancy Classes are what would have been called *reference-types* in C# or Java -- they can *only* be accessed by reference.You **cannot assign** varibles or fields of class types.
+If you need to clone or copy an instance of a class -- this class should provide a corresponding ``clone`` or ``copy`` method.

 Member Access Control
 ---------------------

-There are only 2 access specifiers in Jancy: public and protected (read more about Jancy access control model here).
+There are only 2 access specifiers in Jancy: ``public`` and ``protected`` (read more about Jancy :ref:`dual modifiers <dual-modifiers>`).

 Both Java and C++ styles of declaring member access are supported.
 Contrary to most modern languages, the default access mode is public.